matthewleach/enki-web/web/formatting-text-elements/editing-s-del-ins.md

 ### `<s>`

-The HTML `<s>`,  or the **Strikethrough Text** element is used to create a strikethrough in a text.
+The HTML `<s>`,  or the **Strikethrough Text** element, is used to create a strikethrough in a text.
 This is usually used to specify that some text is no longer correct or relevant.

 Example:
 ```